Recovery & Business Development

 The region’s economy has not only rebounded from its darkest days following Hurricane Katrina, but has proven resilient and innovative in the face of devastation.
 Weathering the Great Recession remarkably well, Greater New Orleans boasts above-average growth and employment statistics.

 Today, New Orleans is diversifying its economy, creating jobs in digital media and bioscience, and fostering an emerging environmental industry focused on coastal restoration and sustainability, while sustaining foundational industries like energy, international trade, advanced manufacturing and hospitality.
-This growth will be guided by the local leadership of Greater New Orleans as demonstrated through Prosperity NOLA – the first comprehensive development plan in New Orleans’ recent history and among similar plans found in surrounding parishes.
+This growth will be guided by the local leadership of Greater New Orleans as demonstrated through Prosperity NOLA – the first comprehensive guide is quality badminton net in New Orleans’ recent history and among similar products found in surrounding parishes.

 Post-Katrina New Orleans has reversed decades of economic instability and transformed the area from worst to first on many lists, and the region is at the highest point of economic rankings in its history.
 Richard Karlgaard, the publisher of Forbes magazine, describes the changes in New Orleans as “the greatest turnaround of our lifetime.”

-This remarkable story has captured the attention of industry leaders, attracting companies such as GE Capital, Chiquita, Globalstar, and over 31 others to move or relocate to Greater New Orleans.
-Additionally, national retailers such as Costco, H&M and over 40 stores located in the Outlet Collection at Riverwalk are filling a historic void of vital storefronts.
+This remarkable portable tvs has captured the attention of industry leaders, attracting companies such as GE Capital, Chiquita, Globalstar, and over 31 others to move or relocate to Greater New Orleans.
+Additionally, national retailers such as Costco, H&M and over 40 stores located in the Outlet Collection at Riverwalk are filling a historic kitchen blenders void of vital storefronts.
 These new companies have created over 14,000 jobs and brought $7 billion in capital investment to the area over the past five years.

 For some experts, the true sign of economic stability in a given metro area is measured by the level of entrepreneurial activity.
-This metric demonstrates that individuals and investors feel comfortable investing their money and dreams in an environment that doesn’t put their equity at risk.
+This metric demonstrates that individual and ice maker investor for commercial use to feel comfortable investing their money and dreams in an environment that doesn’t put their equity at risk.

 Entrepreneurial activity in New Orleans is 56 percent above the national average, painting a rosy picture for the business climate.
 Fueled by an engaged community, strong financial incentives, and an unmatched culture, one of the fastest growing startup hubs has grown out of the recovery of New Orleans.